 The reality is, there are only a few things in our lives that we are in control of.
 Those are our thoughts, our breathing, and our behavior.
 We don’t have control of much else; we can’t control our body’s involuntary functions; we cannot control how other people think, we cannot control the weather; we cannot control time, we sometimes cannot even control how we think and react to a situation, especially if depressed or anxiety related issues have developed.

 What we think affects how we feel.
 ‘Feelings’ are what drives our lives.
-So when you think, know that you are in the process of creating something internally or externally whether it’s negative or positive.
+So when you think, know that you are in the process of creating something profound either internally or externally whether negative or positive.

 When a person is in a depressive, anxious or panic state, it’s extremely difficult to think about anything positive because they’re in a state of emotional crisis, and it can be very difficult to break the cycle of irrational thoughts or behaviors unless there is treatment.